liulei01/DRBox/README.md

 ### Preparation
 1. Download [fully convolutional reduced (atrous) VGGNet](https://gist.github.com/weiliu89/2ed6e13bfd5b57cf81d6).
 By default, we assume the model is stored in `$CAFFE_ROOT/models/VGGNet/`

-2. Download the training data for DRBox at *** , extract them at data/.
+2. Download the training data for DRBox at *** (The training data will be available soon) , extract them at data/.

 3. Run create_data.sh in each subfolders in data/ to create LMDB for training.
 For example, when you want to train a airplane detection network, then you can
 ```Shell